TURKEY – Mediterranean East

 ISKENDERUN (pop 159,000)

-İskenderun, formerly Alexandretta, seaport and chief city of İskenderun ilçe (district), Hatay il (province), southern Turkey.
+İskenderun, formerly Alexandretta, is a seaport and chief city of İskenderun ilçe (district), Hatay il (province), southern Turkey.
 Located on the eastern shore of the Gulf of Iskenderun, it lies on or near the site of Alexandria ad Issum, founded to commemorate Alexander the Great’s victory over Darius III at Issus (333 BCE).

 The port was an outlet for the medieval and early modern overland trade from Iran, India, and eastern Asia before the development of alternate shipping routes around the Cape of Good Hope and later through the Suez Canal.
 Traditionally, it was the port for the Ottoman province of Aleppo, now in Syria.
 After WWII, it grew rapidly through improvement in its port facilities, its choice as a military centre and Turkish naval base on the Mediterranean Sea, the establishment of industries (chiefly fertilizer and steel), and the construction of an oil pipeline from Raman Dağı.
 By 1955 it had surpassed Antioch in population.